connorshea/vscode-ruby-test-adapter/README.md

 See [the VS Code extension docs](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) for more info.

 Before publishing, make sure to update the `CHANGELOG.md` file.
 You also need to be logged in to `vsce`.
+When creating a Personal Access Token to log in, make sure to give it access to _all organizations_ in your Azure DevOps account.
+Otherwise, it won't work correctly.

 `vsce publish VERSION`, e.g. `vsce publish 1.0.0` will automatically handle creating the git commit and git tag, updating the `package.json`, and publishing the new version to the Visual Studio Marketplace.
 You'll need to manually run `git push` and `git push --tags` after publishing.